laoer536/minipp/README.md

 import { Button } from '../components/Button';

 // Path alias imports
-import { utils } from '@/utils'; // will be recognized as "src/utils"
+import { utils } from '@/utils'; // Resolved as "src/utils"
-import { config } from '@config/settings'; //will be identified as an external dependency rather than an on-premises resource
+import { config } from '@config/settings'; // Treated as an external dependency, not a local resource

-// Import from baseUrl
+// BaseUrl imports
 import { types } from 'types';
 ```

 ### Path Resolution Rules
 1. `@/utils` -> `src/utils`
-2. `./utils` -> recognized as a file relative to the current file directory
+2. `./utils` -> Resolved relative to the current file's directory
-3. `../utils` -> recognized as a file one level up from the current file directory. `'../../utils', '..'` are also supported
+3. `../utils` -> Resolved relative to the parent directory of the current file (supports `'../../utils', '..'`, etc.)

 ## Output Files

 ### JSON Report
-- Import information from code files
+- Import information in code files
-- Import information from css, less, scss files
+- Import information in CSS/LESS/SCSS files
-- Information about unused files
+- Unused file information
-- Unused dependencies in your code
+- Unused dependencies in code
-- Dependencies that have been used in the code
+- Used dependencies in code

 Example: